-Ontario has a number of laws in place to help prevent CWD from entering Ontario:
+Ontario has a number of laws in place to help prevent CWD from entering Ontario.

-- It is illegal to use or possess any product containing natural attractants including blood, urine, gland oils and other fluids of any member of the deer family, for any purpose. - It is illegal to bring most body parts and any fluids of any member of the deer family into Ontario that were harvested in another jurisdictions.
+- It is illegal to use or possess any product containing natural attractants including blood, urine, gland oils and other fluids of any member of the deer family, for any purpose. - It is illegal to bring most body parts and any fluids of any member of the deer family into Ontario that were harvested in another jurisdictions. - Find detailed information on importing and transporting meat and other parts of any member the deer family at ontario.ca/cwd.